Chart Color Schemes

 Maudsland lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-The population of the Maudsland statistical area (Lv2) is estimated at around 8,622 as of Nov 2025.
-This reflects an increase of 549 people from the 2021 Census figure of 8,073.
-The change was inferred from AreaSearch's estimate of the resident population at 8,599 in June 2024, based on examination of the latest ERP data release by the ABS, and an additional 63 validated new addresses since the Census date.
-This results in a density ratio of 592 persons per square kilometer.
-Over the past decade, Maudsland has shown resilient growth patterns with a compound annual growth rate of 2.6%, outpacing its SA4 region.
-Natural growth contributed approximately 43.0% of overall population gains during recent periods, although all drivers including overseas migration and interstate migration were positive factors.
+As of Feb 2026, the population of Maudsland is estimated at around 8,622, reflecting an increase of 549 people since the 2021 Census.
+This growth represents a 6.8% change from the previous figure of 8,073 residents.
+The latest estimate of 8,599 residents by AreaSearch is based on examination of ERP data released by the ABS in June 2024 and validation of 62 new addresses since the Census date.
+This results in a population density ratio of 592 persons per square kilometer.
+Over the past decade, Maudsland has shown resilient growth patterns with a compound annual growth rate of 2.5%.
+Population growth was primarily driven by natural growth contributing approximately 43% during recent periods.

 Frequently Asked Questions - Population